 Lima is a blue-collar town, with 38.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lima is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Lima who work in office and administrative support (16.13%), management occupations (12.90%), and business and financial occupations (12.90%).

-Telecommuters are a relatively large percentage of the workforce: 8.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Lima telecommute to their jobs.
+Overall, about 8.60% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 9.79 minutes getting to work every day.